cue-lang/cue/doc/contribute.md

 - Visit [GerritHub](http://gerrithub.io/).
 - Click "First Time Sign In".
-- Clickt the green "Sign In" button, to sign in using your GitHub credentials.
+- Click the green "Sign In" button, to sign in using your GitHub credentials.
 - When prompted "Which level of GitHub access do you need?", choose "Default" and then click "Login."